Antonio Nocerino

-Antonio Nocerino ([anˈtɔːnjo notʃeˈriːno]; born 9 April 1985) is an Italian former professional footballer who played as a midfielder for clubs such as A.C.
-Milan, Juventus, Palermo, and Orlando City.
+Antonio Nocerino ([anˈtɔːnjo notʃeˈriːno]; born 9 April 1985) is an Italian football manager and former player who played as a midfielder.
+He was formerly the head coach of USL Championship club Las Vegas Lights FC.

+During his playing career, Nocerino played predominantly in Italy for namely AC Milan, Juventus, Palermo, and in the United States for Orlando City.
 At international level, he represented the Italy national team, winning a runners-up medal at Euro 2012, and was also a member of the Italy national team that took part at the 2008 Olympics.
-He currently serves as an academy coach at Orlando City.
+He used to serve as an academy coach at Orlando City.

 Club career

 Early career

-He started playing at the age of five years at a small club in his neighbourhood, coached by his father.
+Nocerino started playing at the age of five years at a small club in his neighbourhood, coached by his father.
 When he was 13, he joined the Juventus youth academy.
 He made his professional debut with Avellino in Serie B on 11 September 2003, drawing 0–0 with Parma.

 In August 2004 Nocerino was sold to Genoa in a co-ownership deal for €450,000; in a separate deal Domenico Criscito and Francesco Volpe joined Turin also in co-ownership deals for a total fee of €1.9 million in June 2004.

 His first match in Serie A came on 12 February 2006 for Messina, beating Sampdoria 4–2.
 His first goal in Serie A for Messina was scored on 7 May 2006 against Empoli; it was then stricken off when the game was forfeited.
 In summer 2006 half of the registration rights of Nocerino was sold to Piacenza from Genoa.

 Piacenza and Juventus

-In the 2006–07 Serie B season, at Piacenza, he started regularly, playing 37 games and scoring six goals.
+In the 2006–07 Serie B season, at Piacenza, Nocerino started regularly, playing 37 games and scoring six goals.
 In June 2007, Juventus bought back 50% registration rights of Nocerino, from Piacenza for €3.7 million.

 He made his official debut with Juventus playing in the starting XI on the opening day of Serie A against Livorno, which Juventus won 5–1.
 His performances saw coach Claudio Ranieri play him in the first half of the season.
 In the second half, with the arrival of Mohamed Sissoko, his opportunity to play diminished.
 He made 32 league appearances and four in the Coppa Italia.